-These represent some of the benefits which become possible in photon processing systems in microelectronics and photonics when low loss, high numerical aperture, optical fibers are available to the designer and end users.
-In particular the addition of a more robust 0.48 NA HPCS fiber should broaden the designer's options.
+These represent some of the benefits which become possible in photon processing systems in microelectronics and photonics when low loss, high numerical aperture, optical fibers are available to the designer and end users as is now the case with the more robust 0.48 NA HPCS fiber characterized here.

 To summarize, HPCS fibers are shown to be reliable, robust having high dynamic strengths with little change in strength or distribution of flaws after storage at about 0.1-0.2 GPa [10-25 kpsi] for up to, at least, 5 years.
-Their strengths are remarkably reproducible even for lots made in different years.
 Their dynamic strength and fatigue behavior are comparable to all-silica fibers.
 Weibull mean strengths are above 4.4 GPa [>600 kpsi].
-Prior studies have indicated a static fatigue parameter of > 15.
+Prior studies have indicated a static fatigue parameter of > 22.
 Power capacity approaching 1GW/cm2 under proper conditions.
 Their lighter weight can be of some benefit for non-stationary high power laser stations.

-A new high NA HPCS is introduced here.
-It has spectral and strength properties similar to the standard NA HPCS fibers.
-The latter is significantly more robust than earlier versions.
+A new high NA HPCS with spectral and strength properties similar to the standard NA HPCS fibers has been featured.
+It is significantly more robust than earlier versions.
 With the NA= 0.48, it is now possible to provide a larger target for collecting the output from multiple laser sources, e.g. diode laser arrays, and delivering high brightness power to a site, by use of smaller core size.